Quick start guide¶

 pip install hypothesis

-If you want to install directly from the source code (e.g. because you want to make changes and install the changed version) you can do this with:
+If you want to install directly from the source code (e.g. because you want to make changes and install the changed version), check out the instructions in CONTRIBUTING.rst.

 In our example above we just let pytest discover and run our tests, but we could also have run it explicitly ourselves: